manni8436/Legend-of-the-Greek-Gods/README.md

 ## SOLVED BUGS

-* All my background images didnt fit on the screen properly as a result I changed the background-position from `background-position: center center;` to `background-position: top center;`
+* All my background images didnt fit on the screen properly, especially the home page as the top of the image was getting cut off and as a result I changed the background-position from `background-position: center center;` to `background-position: top center;`

 ## TECHNOLOGIES USED